 Over the past few years, yoga teacher trainings have become ubiquitous.
 Whether one prefers a destination getaway that lasts for the length of the training or a weekend version that meets once a month close to home, it’s easy to find something that fits in terms of where and when.
 However, these courses are rarely inexpensive.
 For this reason alone, one should think long and hard about whether or not to pursue teacher training, and why.

 The stark reality is that, because of the proliferation of trainings, there are many more yoga teachers ‘graduating’ then there are yoga classes to teach.
 Few newly trained teachers are able to teach immediately – or at all – in a studio.
-Many studio teachers take multiple trainings, and very often specialized trainings as well, before being offered ongoing classes.
+Many studio teachers take multiple trainings, and very often specialized trainings as well.
 Often, other kinds of exercise certification are also required if one wants to teach at a gym, and possibly also in a community setting.

 Destination yoga teacher trainings have a somewhat different allure – they offer the chance to study yoga in an exotic locale.
 For those who can take the time, this allows one to immerse oneself in both yoga and a different culture at the same time, which again can be life-changing.
+Some of these trainings combine yoga study with international travel, such as those held in Bali, India, or Costa Rica; others are held in retreat centers such as Feathered Pipe in Montana or at various resorts in Hawaii.
 Often, these trainings also offer the chance to study with a particular teacher as well.

 Yoga teacher training is an investment of both time and money, and is rarely an easy experience.
 For those willing to make the commitment, however, it can be a truly transformative experience.
-If one keeps in mind that yoga is not a get-rich-quick scheme and that very few are destined to be the next asana celebrity, electing to pursue this training can be a very good choice.
+If one keeps in mind that yoga is not a get-rich-quick scheme and that very few are destined to be the next asana celebrity, electing to pursue this training can be an excellent choice.